pavoldanis/este/Readme.md

   - Build something beautiful

 #### For Windows Users
-  - You have to install Java, Python (Windows for some reason needs version < 3)
+  - Install Java, Python (Windows for some reason needs version < 3)
-  - Then you have to set environment variables for Python and Java
+  - Set environment variables for Python and Java
   - http://docs.python.org/using/windows.html#excursus-setting-environment-variables

 ### More Information

 `node run app` options are described in `assets/js/dev/run.coffee`.

-The app examples defines structure, feature-based namespacing, template behaviour, custom events, and compilation, all in one compact location.
+Take a look at TodoMVC app in `assets/js/este/demos/` demos.
+It defines structure, feature-based namespacing, soy templates, custom events, and much more.

 We're actively working on a mobile version for ShopMVC on this stack, which should give greater clarity by means of example.
-In the meantime, take a look at the `assets/js/*` namespaces and `assets/js/este/demos/` demos.

 ### Blog